slatedocs/slate/source/includes/_motionenginepackets.md

 |:------------------:|:---------------:|:------------:|:-------------------:|:------:|:--------------:|------------|
 |        0x41        |       0x10      |      CRC     |  0x09 (Trajectory)  |Reserved| Enable/Disable |  Reserved  |

-In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 6 bytes (Byte#8-13) representing the Euler angle errors in yaw (Byte#8-9), pitch (Byte#10-11), and roll (Byte#12-13) in degrees.
+In the response mode, Neblina will first send an acknowledge packet to the host to confirm the successful receipt of the command.
+Next, the main response packet will be prepared, where the data section first includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 6 bytes (Byte#8-13) representing the Euler angle errors in yaw (Byte#8-9), pitch (Byte#10-11), and roll (Byte#12-13) in degrees.
 Each angle error is a 16-bit signed integer number and it is packed into 2 bytes in little endian format.
 The next 2 bytes (Byte#14-15) represent a 16-bit unsigned integer number in little endian format showing how many times the recorded track has been repeated.
 Finally, Byte#16 shows the percentage of completion indicating how much of the recorded track has been covered.
 The track Counter (Byte#14-15) will be increased by 1, and the percentage value will drop back to zero, when the full track is covered.
 The whole response packet structure including header is shown below:

 |Byte 0 (subsystem)|Byte 1 (length)|Byte 2|Byte 3|Byte 4-7 |    Byte 8-13    |Byte 14-15|Byte 16 |Bytes 17-19|
 |:----------------:|:-------------:|:----:|:----:|:-------:|:---------------:|:--------:|:------:|:---------:|